DataDog/integrations-core/oracle/README.md

 ##### TCPS through Oracle without JDBC

-If you are connecting to Oracle Database through Oracle, verify that the Datadog Agent is able to connect to your database.
+If you are not using JDBC, verify that the Datadog Agent is able to connect to your database.
 Use the `sqlplus` command line tool with the information inputted in your configuration options:

 ```shell
 sqlplus <USER>/<PASSWORD>@(DESCRIPTION=(ADDRESS_LIST=(ADDRESS=(PROTOCOL=TCPS)(HOST=<HOST>)(PORT=<PORT>))(SERVICE_NAME=<SERVICE_NAME>)))